-- Take the eggplant and wash it thoroughly.
-Cut it into thin slices and shallow fry them in oil until light golden brown on each side.
+- Shallow fry them in oil until light golden brown on each side.
 Eggplant absorbs oil, once fried pat with kitchen paper to absorb excess oil.

-- To prepare the tomato masala curry, in a pan take 2 – 3 cooking spoons of oil.
+- To prepare the tomato masala, in a pan take 2 – 3 cooking spoons of oil.
 Add sliced onion and cook until slightly pink.
-Add garlic and fry for a minute or so.

-- Add tomatoes, green chilies and spices.
-Let it cook on medium flame, until tomatoes are tender, and oil starts to separate.
+- Let it cook on medium flame, until tomatoes are tender, and oil starts to separate.

-- Layer the prepared eggplants on top of the yogurt along with all the masala and oil.
+- Layer the prepared eggplants on top of the yogurt along with tomato masala.

-- Garnish with dried mint, red chili flakes and crushed pomegranate seeds.
+- Garnish with dried mint, crushed pomegranate seeds and red chili flakes & sumac (optinal).

 - Serve it cold with pulao and any lentils or meat dish.